 Beyond the Leaves: What is Kratom?

-Kratom, also known as Mitragyna speciosa, is an herbal leaf derived from tropical trees found in Southeast Asia.
+Kratom, also known as Mitragyna speciosa, is an herbal leaf derived from tropical trees found in Southeast Asia, particularly in countries like Thailand, Malaysia, and Indonesia.

-Kratom has two primary ingredients: mitragynine and 7-OH-mitragynine.
-These ingredients work in the brain similar to some painkillers.
-They latch onto opioid receptors and also affect other brain systems that involve serotonin, dopamine, norepinephrine (these are chemicals that help our brain cells communicate and can affect our mood), and kappa opioid receptors.
+Kratom’s main ingredient is mitragynine.
+This ingredient works in the brain similar to some painkillers.
+It latches onto opioid receptors and also affects other brain systems that involve serotonin, dopamine, norepinephrine (these are chemicals that help our brain cells communicate and can affect our mood), and kappa opioid receptors.

 Side Effects & Safety Concerns